Matt Rayner (alias)

 In Liverpool, he twice attended the heavily policed demonstrations against the hare coursing event, the Waterloo Cup at Altcar (this annual event took place over a week each February until banned).
 On the evening after the 1995 Cup, which had in the region of 100 protestors present, he accompanied other activists to a live exports protest at Heysham.
 (Altcar and Heysham are nearby, in Lancashire.)
 He also helped on a stall at an animal rescue event in the Wirral.
 It is of note, that during one of his stays at Serena's flat, the barrister of Roger Yates, then involved a high-profile animal rights trial, was also staying over.

 The week before the February 1995 Waterloo Cup protest, Claire had been injured by police at Windsor Castle during a mass trespass as part of the campaign against the Criminal Justice Act.
-She was still suffering from her injuries when she traveled to Liverpool and it was Matt who took her to a local hospital to have them checked out.
+She was still suffering from her injuries when she travelled to Liverpool and it was Matt who took her to a local hospital to have them checked out.
 She subsequently sued the police successfully over the events at Windsor.

 Matt’s exit strategy was extremely elaborate and took about 18 months to execute.
 It began in the summer of 1995 when he changed jobs, saying he had started working for a wine company.
 A year later, he told a few close friends of his growing disillusionment with activism after being raided by the police (see above under the Leyden Street chicken slaughterhouse campaign) and the breakdown of the relationship with his girlfriend.
 He hinted at wanting to move on.
 Then in the autumn of 1996 he said he was moving to Bordeaux, France where his employer had a branch.
 As he could speak French and had always shown an interest in that country (including talking about how much he liked the town of Carcassonne) it did not come as a significant surprise he was moving there.